 2 Cavalier King Charles Spaniel

-This beautiful dog was bred to be a gentle companion to everyone.
+We bred this beautiful dog to be a gentle companion to everyone.
 Their favorite thing is to be with their people.

 Cavalier King Charles is about 15 to 20 pounds.
 He is happy in a country home or a small apartment.
 He is not much of a barker either.
 This makes him even more sought after as a companion.